 When Carillion announced that the construction company is on its last leg, millions of qualified tradesmen knew that their future will become very uncertain.
 What was not known at the time is the scale of small building companies, contractors, and building suppliers connected at the time with Carillion, who are also about to be laid off.

-If the existing building projects, comercial and private, undertaken by Carillion are to be cancelled or put on ice for the time being until a new management is put in place or a new construction company will replace Carillion, the workforce employed by them will have to look for new jobs and the most likely sector will be the domestic sector putting an extra pressure on small construction firms competing for building projects worth less than £500.000.
+If the existing building projects, commercial and private, undertaken by Carillion are to be canceled or put on ice for the time being until new management is put in place or a new construction company will replace Carillion, the workforce employed by them will have to look for new jobs and the most likely sector will be the domestic sector putting extra pressure on small construction firms competing for building projects worth less than £500.000.